wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 ## Tracking changes in API structure

-The company may have many small teams, disparate programming languages, and variety of language frameworks.
-Because of this, the specification is always out of date, which means security officers do not know all their security landscape.
-This causes some risks, for example:

-* The development team can start using a third-party library that has its own endpoints and the team doesn’t know about them.
-This way the company gets endpoints that are not monitored and not checked for vulnerabilities.
-They can be potential attack vectors.
-* The PII data begin to be transferred to the endpoint.
-An unplanned transfer of PII can lead to a violation of compliance with the requirements of regulators, as well as lead to reputational risks.
-* Other parameters that should not be transferred, for example `is_admin` (someone accesses the endpoint and tries to do it with administrator rights) begin to be transferred to the endpoint.
-* Important endpoint is no longer called.

-With the **API Discovery** module of Wallarm you can:

-* Track changes and check that they do not disrupt current business processes.
-* Make sure that no unknown endpoints have appeared in the infrastructure that could be a potential threat vectors.
-* Make sure PII and other unexpected parameters did not start being transferred to the endpoints.

-You can check what changes occurred in API structure within the specified period of time.
+You can check what [changes occurred](../about-wallarm-waf/api-discovery.md#tracking-changes-in-api-structure) in API structure within the specified period of time.
 To do that, from the **Changes since** filter, select the appropriate period or date.
 The following markers will be displayed in the endpoint list:

 * **New** for the endpoints added to the list within the period.
 * **Changed** for the endpoints that have new or removed parameters.
 In the details of the endpoint such parameters will have a corresponding mark.